 13. How Often Should You Post?

-When you first start out travel blogging, we suggest posting new articles at least 3 times a week, so that you have a solid amount of content on your blog in a short space of time.
+When you first start a travel blog, we suggest posting new articles at least 3 times a week, so that you have a solid amount of content on your blog in a short space of time.
 The more content the better.
-However, do remember quality is a lot more important than quantity, and you’re followers will know this too.
+However, do remember quality is a lot more important than quantity, and your followers will know this too.
 So if you’re struggling with quality, slow it down and really think about what your readers want.

 There’s nothing worse than having a great post subject with awesome sub-headings to be then let down by the quality of the work.
 It makes us want to scream sometimes, as we’ve seen so many potentially amazing blog posts being let down by the quality of the writing, please don’t make this rookie mistake.

 Struggling with ideas for blog posts?
 Check out some of ours on our blog page.

 If you’re still here, give yourself a pat on the back!
 We’re guessing your brain is pretty jam packed full of information right now.
 Travel blogging is an awesome job, and we can’t wait to connect with you and become friends!
 Because hey, you’re a travel blogger now, and that’s what travel bloggers do!

 If you have any questions whatsoever about how to start a travel blog or any other queries do not hesitate to comment below!
 Hope you enjoyed our step-by-step guide on how to start a WordPress blog on Bluehost, and you’re brain isn’t exploding ‘too’ much! 🙂

 Do you have Pinterest?
 Save it for later!